Type to search

 From the creator of the famous Shure SM58, the Shure MX391/0 has an Omnidirectional polar pattern and is an Omnidirectional condenser microphone with XLR connectivity.

-The main grab of this microphone is the flat frequency response, noise cancellation, and no rf interference.
-It also features a sleek, low-profile design for a discreet appearance, making the boundary microphone stand out from the competitors.
+The main grab of the MX391/0 is the flat frequency response, noise cancellation, and no rf interference.
+It also features a sleek, low-profile design for a discreet appearance, making this mic stand out from the competitors.

-Microphones with XLR connectivity and omnidirectional pickup pattern are excellent for catching sound from all directions in a room.
-This omnidirectional microphone is one of the best boundary microphones you could get that features a solid design and wide frequency range and transformerless output for increased immunity to noise over long cable runs.
+Microphones with XLR connectivity and omnidirectional pickup patterns are excellent for catching sound from all directions in a room.
+This MX391/0 is one of the best microphones that features a solid design, wide frequency range, and transformerless output for increased immunity to noise over long cable runs.

 Pros and Cons of Shure MX391/0